redwallhp/errbot-timezones/README.md

 !tz 7:20 PM redwallhp UTC
 ```

-Any user's registered timezone is accepted as a valid timezone format.
-If no "to timezone" is specified, your registered timezone will be used.
+* Any user's name is accepted as a valid timezone format if they've registered a timezone.

+* If no "to timezone" is specified, your registered timezone will be used.
 If one is no set, UTC will be the fallback.